 - define the coordinate reference system (CRS) when publishing data

-- use ETRS89 for the geographical scope of Europe1 (WGS 84 or other CRS coordinate systems may also be used in addition to this)
+- use ETRS89 (EPSG::4258) for the geographical scope of Europe1.
+You can also use WGS 84 or other CRS coordinate system in addition to this.

-- use WGS 84 for the rest of the world (other CRS coordinate systems may also be used in addition to this)
+- use WGS 84 for the rest of the world.
+You can also use other CRS coordinate systems in addition to this.

 This profile supports the UK’s commitment to implementing the EU INSPIRE Directive.

 Read more about the challenge on the Standards Hub